Siege of Alexandria (1801)

 The siege of Alexandria (17 August – 2 September 1801) was fought during the French Revolutionary Wars between French and British forces.
-It was the last action of the French campaign in Egypt and Syria (1798–1801).
+It was the last action of the French invasion of Egypt and Syria (1798–1801).
 The French had occupied Alexandria, a major fortified harbour city on the Nile Delta in northern Egypt, since 2 July 1798, and the garrison there surrendered on 2 September 1801.

 Background

 The battle between the British and French at Canope on 21 March 1801 resulted in a French repulse.
 The French under Menou, disheartened by this failure, retired to Alexandria.
-With Abercrombie's death, John Hely-Hutchinson succeeded as commander of the British force in August.
+With Abercromby's death, John Hely-Hutchinson succeeded as commander of the British force in August.
 He now intended to lay siege to Alexandria and bottle Menou up.

 Hutchinson left Coote with 6,000 men and then sent part of the reserve with Baron Charles de Hompesch to capture Rosetta.
 He then advanced to Cairo, which he reached, after a few skirmishes, in mid June.
-Joined by a sizable Turkish force Hutchinson invested Cairo and on 27 June the 13,000-strong French garrison under General Augustin Daniel Belliard, out-manned and out-gunned, surrendered.
+Joined by a sizable Ottoman force, Hutchinson invested Cairo and on 27 June the 13,000-strong French garrison under General Augustin Daniel Belliard, out-manned and out-gunned, surrendered.
 General John Moore then escorted them to the coast via Rosetta.